opensas/play-example/README.md

 To deploy your changes to openshift just add your changes to the index, commit and push:

     git add . -A
     git commit -m "a nice message"
     git push origin

 Working with modules
 ----------------------------

-You dont' have to do anything special, just add your modules to conf/dependencies.yml.
+You don't have to do anything special, just add your modules to conf/dependencies.yml.
 Openshift will run

     play deps --forProd --clearcache